 • We love riding the train.
 We learned that buying tickets in advance was mostly unnecessary unless we wanted an assigned seat, or we were relocating to a new city and didn’t want to chance getting stuck.
 We also learned that for most European trains, the ticket you buy is good for the whole day, not always a specific train departure.
 There are also “peak” and “nonpeak” rates…you can ride any train with a “peak” ticket, but only certain trains with the “nonpeak”.
 We found the TrainLine app was the best for getting rail schedules and getting really good fares.
 Most of the stations have an information desk; don’t hesitate to ask for help so you don’t overpay or get the wrong ticket.
 We found English spoken pretty much everywhere.

-• After using packing cubes for the first time, I definitely recommend them.
-I could better organize my clothes so if we were stopping somewhere for a night or two, I only had to unpack one or two cubes and not my whole suitcase.
+• I am a big proponent of packing cubes and definitely recommend them.
+Cubes allow for better organization of clothes so if we were stopping somewhere for a night or two, I only had to unpack one or two cubes and not my whole suitcase.
 They also made it easy to separate dirty clothes from clean, pants from tops, and PJs from street clothes.
 Also rolling (vs. folding) our clothes allowed us to fit a LOT more stuff in our bags.

 After spending so much time living out of a suitcase and sleeping in many different beds, it is always heaven to sleep in our own comfortable bed.
-But we also love every minute of our time traveling, and despite dealing with the normal hassles of travel, we rarely feel homesick or had a burning desire to get home.
+But we also love every minute of our time traveling, and despite dealing with the normal hassles of travel, we rarely feel homesick or have a burning desire to get home.
 At the onset of our first trip we were ecstatic knowing we would be traveling for a long stretch of time, but worried if we would have the stamina for it.
-Now we are gearing up for our 7th long term trip and I find I’m just as excited as the first time.
+Now we consider ourselves experts at long term travel and find ourselves just as excited for each impending as if it’s the first time.